-There will be no post race training.
+a.
+Post race training: There will be no post race training.

-10. Accident and Emergency Procedures
+3.0 Accident and Emergency Procedures

-First Aid Cover
+3.01 First Aid Cover

-Salus Medical will provide First Aid cover for the event.
-They will be present in the portacabin by the Watersports Centre on the south side of the lake.
+a.
+RTC Medical Solutions will provide First Aid cover for the event.
+They will be present in the portacabin by the Watersports Centre on the north side of the lake.

-First Aid provision will include an ambulance with paramedics which will be static and located at the Watersports Centre.
+b.
+First Aid provision will include an ambulance with paramedic which will be static and located at the Watersports Centre.
 There will also be a defibrillator at this location.

-Emergency Services
+3.02 Emergency Services